lukegniwecki/general-purpose-blockchain/README.md

 - Mines a new block: http://127.0.0.1:5000/mine_block

 **Is Chain Valid**:
-- Checks if Blockchain is valid i.e. if all previous hashes correspond across all blocks: http://127.0.0.1:5000/is_chain_valid
+- Checks if Blockchain is valid i.e. if all previous hashes match with all blocks: http://127.0.0.1:5000/is_chain_valid